hm-lang/core/proposals/README.md

 # the following calls `overloaded()` if Y is Null, otherwise `overloaded(Y)`:
 Z := overloaded(Y?) # also OK, but not idiomatic: `Z := overloaded(Y?: Y)`
-# Z has type `dbl|string` due to the different return types of the overloads.
+# Z has type `oneOf(dbl, string)` due to the different return types of the overloads.
 ```

 The reason behind this behavior is that in hm-lang, an argument list is conceptually an object